Inside: How to be a good steward of the revelation God has given you

-In this season, although the bird is out in the world for everyone to see, it’s still not fully mature.
-It can be a delight to watch, but what’s really breathtaking is when it takes flight.
+In this season, even though the bird is out in the world for everyone to see, it’s still not fully mature.
+It can be a delight to watch, but what’s really breathtaking is when it’s strong enough to take flight.
 Sure, it may be shaky at first.
 It may take a few attempts.
 In most cases, it may even fall short several times.
 But then suddenly, it pushes off and doesn’t come crashing back to Earth.
 Its wings are finally strong enough to hold its weight.
 As it soars through the sky, everyone is now able to see it doing exactly what it was created to do and be exactly who it was created to be.

-Steward the glory that God reveals to you.
+Steward the glory that God reveals to you like a mommy bird stewards her egg.
 Sit on it as your vision of it matures, and soon you’ll begin to feel it cracking through its shell.
 The world will see this glory in the making in you.
 Those who have waited with you will take delight in its reveal.
 But when it has time to strengthen within you, and it takes flight, that’s when it will be truly breathtaking to all who see it.

 What piece of glory’s puzzle does God want to reveal through you?